LONA MANNING

 • In an essay for the Los Angeles Review of Books, Anna Keesey suggests the name is more elemental: "The protection of Mansfield Park [from the corrupting influence of the Crawfords] is vital.
 It is not just a handsome house with delightful grounds.
 It is man’s field, the field of the life of mankind, the peaceful home of order and light.
 In the world of the novel, it is the sole habitable planet.
 Only Fanny can see what is at stake."

 • Here's a novel from 1809 where a central character is named Mansfield.
 There is no connection to slavery in that novel.
+I have started seeking out novels published in Austen's lifetime, or in the lifetime of Lord Mansfield, that included characters named Mansfield.
+This new series begins here.

-• In this blog post I discuss a novel in which the author names her hero family after a radical philosopher.
+• OTOH: In this blog post I discuss a novel in which the author names her hero family after a radical philosopher.
 It looks like an example of what I am arguing Austen wouldn't do, a counter-example to my argument.

 Picture